GEO - Geology

 This two-week class provides field experience in vertebrate paleontology, including sedimentology, facies analysis, measuring stratigraphic sections, microsite screening, field identification of vertebrate and invertebrate fossils, excavation of fossil specimens, and taphonomic data collecting.

-A senior capstone course for the geology, geohydrology and paleontology options.
-Summer field course with application of field procedures and mapping techniques to a variety of field problems and exercises.
+A capstone course for the geology and paleontology options.
+Summer field course with application of field procedures and mapping techniques to a variety of geologic problems and exercises.
+Students will study a range of rock types, sedimentary depositional environments, and structural deformation styles in order to learn the geological and tectonic history of the western North America Cordillera.
 Extensive hiking and outdoor physical challenges require that students be physically fit.
 A fee for supplies, transportation, and other logistical expenses is required.

 GEO 521.
 Dinosaur Paleontology.
 2 Credits.
 (1 Lec, 1 Lab) Su